mharen/mharen.github.io/_posts/2009/2009-12-21-bad-haircuts.md

 A while back I got the worst haircut I’ve ever gotten.
 I could tell because when men get haircuts, they go unacknowledged (my wife usually doesn’t even notice!).
 But people noticed me this time.

-I could see the flurry of familiar questions each horrified/amused onlooker mentally dismissed when they first met me after the cut…did he cut his own hair?
+I could see the flurry of familiar questions each horrified/amused onlooker mentally dismissed when they first met me after the cut...did he cut his own hair?
 Is that a wig?
 Did he pay for that?
 Then I’d invariably see their eyes trace a circle around my head as they imagined the bowl that must have been used as a cutting template.
 It came out something like this:

 ![image[7].png](/assets/2009/image[7].png)

 Maybe I got what I deserved by going to a place called Fantastic Sams and paying a mere $11.

 But wait, since it’s almost Tuesday, let’s make this a twofer.
 A few months later I went to a Great Clips that had just opened by our house.
 It turns out that it’s a terrible idea to go to a haircutter’s grand opening.
-Let me guide you through the cut…
+Let me guide you through the cut...

 So there I was looking a little scruffy, hoping for a trim, so I hopped into the chair and described what I wanted.
 The cutter gets started and does the clipper thing and some scissors and we start to talking.
 I ask my usual question which is something about how busy they are (not).

-She said she didn’t know anything about it because she just started and, in fact, is graduating soon…
+She said she didn’t know anything about it because she just started and, in fact, is graduating soon...
 <blockquote>

-“From…cosmetology school?”
+“From...cosmetology school?”

 “No, high school.”